 Author’s recommendation

-Avoid climbing in the middle hours of summer days; the loop is largely exposed to the sun and there are no water sources on the route.
+Avoid ascending during the central hours of summer days, the loop is mostly exposed to the sun and there are no water sources along the route.

 Author